Probing the Impact of WIMP Dark Matter on Universal Relations, GW170817 Posterior and Radial Oscillations: Equation of state of dark matter admixed neutron star

 Where

 are the energy density and pressure for the leptonic part of an NS with leptonic mass $m_l$, and fermi momentum $k_l$,

-are the expressions for energy density and pressure for the DM interaction with the hadronic matter of an NS through the exchange of Higgs field with DM fermi momentum $k_f^{DM}=0.06$ GeV.
+are the expressions for energy density and pressure for the DM interaction with the hadronic matter of an NS through the exchange of Higgs field with DM fermi momentum $k_f^{DM}=0.06$ GeV \cite{Das:2019aa,Quddus_2020} (assuming baryonic density of NS about $10^3$ times greater than the DM density inside NS).
 The energy density and pressure for the hadronic part of NS are given as the following: